iLindo-Workspace/Foundation-exam-prep/Chapter1.md

 (6. ) **Verify whether the test object complies with legal, contractual, and regulatory requirements**
 - *Ensure legal, safety and standards are satisfied.
 System & Acceptance Testing*

-(7. ) **Provide information to stakeholeders to allow them to make informed decisions**
+(7. ) **Provide information to stakeholders to allow them to make informed decisions**
 - *Report progress, risks, and quality metrics to stakeholders.
 Test Progress Report*

 (8. ) **Build confidence in the quality of the test object**
 - *Show through repeated successful test that the product is ready.
 Test Execution, Test Reporting*

 (9. ) **Validate that the test object is complete and works as expected by the stakeholders**
-- *Confirm system completness and user expecttions are met.
+- *Confirm system completeness and user expectations are met.
 System & Acceptance Testing*

 ---

 ### Learning Objective 1.1.2 (k2) Differentiate Testing from Debugging
 - *Testing generates failures in the software caused by defects in the code.*
-- *Debugging is the process of finding root cause of the defect, analyse it, and fix it.*
+- *Debugging is the process of finding root cause of the defect, analyze it, and fix it.*

 #### Process encapsulating both Testing and Debugging